Nhawdge/Fragments-of-the-Shattered/fragment_defs/earth.md

 *Passive*

-Every time you strike an enemy or heal an ally a pillar of earth rises around you.
+Every time you strike an enemy or heal an ally with an affected ability, a pillar of earth rises around you.
 If you are hit, a pillar is consumed to mitigate (1 unit) of damage.
 If 5 pillars are amassed, they shatter striking a random enemy for (1 unit) of damage.
 This can strike the same enemy multiple times.

-*Ability Passive*

-Your attacks with this core cause an additional (1 unit of *blunt*) damage and your healing abilities with this core create an absorption barrier that prevents the (1 unit) of damage from the next attack they receive.

 *Prefixes*
  - Sundering